AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The local toolbar of the :guilabel:`Project` view contains a button to reload the project.
-Use this when you have created or removed source files from other applications and want to let GPS know there might have been changes on the file system that impact the contents of the current project.
+Use this when you have created or removed source files from other applications and want to let GNAT Studio know there might have been changes on the file system that impact the contents of the current project.

 .. index:: menu;project --> edit project properties